Molting feathers: no, your duck isn’t dying

 (Left) You can see Svetlana’s healthy, newly emerging feathers, called pin (or blood) feathers.
 These new feathers are still mostly in their keratin sheath and will bleed if injured.
 (Right) Svetlana “chews” at the feather shafts, both to help drop old feathers out and new pin feathers emerge from their sheath.

-Providing too much protein in a duck’s diet can be detrimental to their long-term health, causing them to lay too long or even leading to organ damage.
+Temporarily providing extra mealworms, earthworms, crickets, soldier fly larvae, minnows, or other high-protein treats is fine, but don’t overdo it or prolong it!
+Providing too much protein in a duck’s diet can be detrimental to their long-term health and even lead to organ damage.

 Don't let this sweet little duck face fool you!
 During her molts, The Tyrant is the only human Svetlana had any interest in being snuggled by.